Estimating the Costs of Buying a House

 In North Carolina, closings are handled by an attorney but it is not meant to be a legal battle.
 The attorney is typically chosen by the buyer and handles the paperwork for the buyer, seller, and lender.
 Sellers do not normally have a separate attorney (except some foreclosures and for-sale-by-owners.)
 The attorney collects and disburses all funds plus oversees the signing and recording of all documents.

-A standard federal HUD-1 form is used to list and calculate the collection and payment of all costs associated with the real estate transaction.
+Standard federal Closing Documents used to list and calculate the collection and payment of all costs associated with the real estate transaction.
 The mortgage and all closing costs are added/subtracted from the contracted purchase price to arrive at a "bottom line" number that the buyer pays at closing to complete the deal.
-That amount can be wired directly to the closing attorney from the buyers' bank or the buyers can bring a cashier's (bank) check to closing made out to the closing attorney.
+That amount is usually wired directly to the closing attorney from the buyers' bank.
+Some attorneys will accept a cashier's (bank) check to closing made out to the closing attorney for smaller amounts.

-The Example column below shows typical numbers for a conventional (not FHA/VA/USDA) loan for 80% @ 3.5% interest with a closing date of May 15th, annual property taxes of $2000 and annual home owners' insurance of $700, This is just an example.
+The Example column below shows typical numbers for a conventional (not FHA/VA/USDA) loan for 80% @ 4.5% interest with a closing date of May 15th, annual property taxes of $2000 and annual home owners' insurance of $780, This is just an example.
 Additional rules and fees may apply to VA, FHA, USDA and other types of loans.
-In this example, the buyer agrees to pay $250,000 for the house and writes a check for $2000 of earnest money (to the realty company to be held in an escrow account) and $300 as a due diligence fee (paid to the seller) at the time the offer is made.
+In this example, the buyer agrees to pay $250,000 for the house and writes a check for $2500 of earnest money (to the realty company to be held in an escrow account) and $300 as a due diligence fee (paid to the seller) at the time the offer is made.
+Everything is negotiable.

 If you have a relocation package from your employer, ask them which line items they are going to pay for and if they will pay them at closing or reimburse you after closing.